 The core of our place-based approach to serving the community we are apart of.

 Over 100 organizations have joined ConnectSU.
-Join the crowd and sign up your organization today.
+Sign up your organization today.

-Start a service-learning course, learn about faculty funding and immersions, or join the ConnectSU faculty portal.
+Start a community engaged learning course, learn about faculty funding and community-building.

 The Initiative strives to strengthen education and support systems for 1,000 neighborhood youth and their families while enhancing the University by providing service, learning and research experience to students, faculty, and staff.
 Launched in February 2011, the Youth Initiative has quickly become the largest community engagement project in the institution’s history and a signature element of the University.

 The Seattle University Youth Initiative provides campus—students, faculty, staff, and alumni—with opportunities to lead for a just and humane world.

 Seattle University is nestled in the midst of historic and dynamic neighborhoods, each of which has tremendous leaders who make Seattle a wonderful place to live, learn and serve.

 The Center for Community Engagement is committed to a place-based approach along with campuses all across the country.